All Episodes

 We're not an authoritarian nation where we silence people and squash dissent.

-You know, unless, of course, you're Donald Trump, in which case we will weaponize the justice system against you.
+You know, unless, of course, you're Donald Trump, in which case, we will weaponize the justice system against you.

 That will happen.

-Uh, and we will have a judge all but like literally gag you.
+And we will have a judge all but like literally gag you.

-We don't silence people, we don't squash dissent, just you know, if you're Trump.
+Just, you know, if you're Trump.

 He said the American people are heard.